rotten-girl/Namenail/README.txt

 ````````````````````````
 If you're using python:
-- Download the source code
+Requirements:
-- make sure you have a version of python 3 and pillow installed
+- python3
-- place your images in the input folder
+- pillow
-- run Namenail.py and follow the propts
+- Jinja2

-the images will be copied and renamed into the output folder, including a subfolder in the output with the thumbnails.
+The program has a (horrifically boring) gui that you can use to set where all your folders are.
+Once you do the thing the images will be copied and renamed into the output folder(s) you point it to.

 ````````````````````````
 If you're using the frozen version:
 - download the latest release
-- extract the file, making sure the executable and internal files are kept in the same folder
+- extract the file
-- place the images you want renamed into the input subfolder, located within the internal folder.
+- run the program
-- run the program and follow the prompts the images will be copied and renamed into the output subfolder, including another subfolder in the output with the thumbnails.
+The program has a (horrifically boring) gui that you can use to set where all your folders are.
+Once you do the thing the images will be copied and renamed into the output folder(s) you point it to.

 ````````````````````````````````````````````````````````````````````````````````````